Cosmopolitan Hotel

 🏨 hotel

-San Diego, California · Est. 1829
+San Diego, California ยท Est. 1829

 👻

-The Ghost Story
+The Full Story

-The Cosmopolitan Hotel has stood on the corner of Old Town San Diego's plaza since 1827, making it one of the most historic—and most haunted—buildings in the city.
+The Cosmopolitan Hotel has stood on the corner of Old Town San Diego's plaza since 1827, making it one of the most historic--and most haunted--buildings in the city.
 Originally built as Casa de Bandini by Juan Lorenzo Bandini, the one-story adobe required over 10,000 handmade bricks, each weighing up to sixty pounds.
 In 1869, stagecoach operator Albert Seeley transformed it into the Cosmopolitan Hotel, adding a grand second story with a full wrap-around balcony.

 Ysidora seems to respond when addressed in Spanish, her native language.
 Staff and guests have felt her presence most strongly when speaking to her directly.
 Her gentle spirit appears to still be watching over the home she knew in life.

-The hotel keeps notebooks in each room where guests can document their paranormal experiences.
+The hotel keeps notebooks in each room where guests can document their experiences.
 These journals are filled with accounts of encounters with the unseen residents.
 The Cosmopolitan's haunting was featured on Ghost Adventures in 2011.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.